 Learn about local soapmaker Andrew Pears, born on the edge of Mevagissey.
 Pears moved to London where he spent years trying to invent a pure, clear soap.
 He finally achieved this by using glycerin and a mix of natural products, stored in old brandy barrels to create a distinctive smell.
 Pear's soap is still made, though not in Mevagissey!

 Mevagissey Bank Notes

 Did you know that Mevagissey had its own currency?
-In 1801 Philip Ball founded the Ball & Son bank in Mevagissy and issued his own bank notes.
-The bank went bankrupt in 1824, but you can see the original front door, and even more fascinating, an 'official' Mevagissy ï¿½1 note.
-In an interesting twist, the 'Son' in the family bank, became the village doctor, and helped treat the people of Mevagissy in the devastating 1849 cholera outbreak.
+In 1801 Philip Ball founded the Ball & Son bank in Mevagissey and issued his own banknotes.
+The bank went bankrupt in 1824, but you can see the original front door, and even more fascinating, an 'official' Mevagissey 1 pound note.
+In an interesting twist, the 'Son' in the family bank, became the village doctor and helped treat the people of Mevagissey in the devastating 1849 cholera outbreak.

-It is great to see a museum of local heritage actually housed in an historic building!
-That, and the wonderful location beside the Inner Harbour, makes Mevagissey museum a must-see.
+It is great to see a museum of local heritage actually housed in a historic building!
+That, and the wonderful location beside the Inner Harbour makes Mevagissey Museum a must-see.
 The nearest parking is at the public car parks at River and Church Streets.
-The museum is open seasonally from Easter through Autumn.
+The museum is open seasonally from Easter through autumn.

 About Mevagissey Museum

 Address: East Wharf, Inner Harbour, Mevagissey, Cornwall, England, PL26 6QR

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest